arickert/thedigradio/_posts/2025-01-08-transcript-Solidarity-Is-the-Only-Thing.md

 ---
+title: >-
+  Transcript: Solidarity Is the Only Thing That Can Save Us w/ Astra Taylor and Leah Hunt-Hendrix
+permalink: transcripts/solidarity-is-the-only-thing/
 layout: post
-title: Transcript: Solidarity Is the Only Thing That Can Save Us w/ Astra Taylor and Leah Hunt-Hendrix
-permalink: transcripts/solidarity-is-the-only-thing/
 tags:
 - Astra Taylor, Leah Hunt-Hendrix
 ---